 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Arts, entertainment, and restaurants are the dominant industries in this market.
-Commute by public transit is the most popular way to get to work amongst Southern Brooklyn residents.
+Arts, entertainment, and restaurants are the dominant industries in this area.
+Commute by public transit is the most popular way to get to work amongst Southern Brooklyn folk.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.